VindhyaKulasinghe/B22-S2-IN1621---Web_Technologies/README.md

 **B22-S2-IN1621 - Web Technologies (IT and AI) Module**

-This repository contains materials and resources for the B22-S2-IN1621 Web Technologies (IT and AI) module, focusing on creating websites.
-Dive into web development fundamentals, explore the intersection of technology and artificial intelligence, and harness the power of modern tools and techniques to craft engaging and dynamic web experiences.
-Whether you're a beginner or seasoned developer, this module provides a comprehensive journey through the landscape of web development, equipping you with the skills and knowledge to bring your ideas to life on the web.
+Welcome to the B22-S2-IN1621 Web Technologies module repository!
+Here, you'll find materials to dive into web development and create captivating websites, including a coffee shop-themed project.
+Explore HTML, CSS, and JavaScript to craft dynamic web experiences, enhanced with Bootstrap for seamless design implementation.
+From navigation bars to form handling, this module covers essential topics to equip you with the skills needed to bring your coffee shop website to life.
+Join us on this journey through the world of web technologies and unleash your creativity!

+Gamage G.G.P.T
+KUMARI.J.K.A.V
+Kahanda M.C.
+GUNAWARDANA T.U.D
+Nimhan R.D.S